PhD, Ethnology and Social Anthropology, École des Hautes Études en Sciences Sociales, Paris, 1996

 RD, Nutrition, Polytechnic Institute of Barcelona, 1988

-Arachu Castro, Ph.D., M.P.H., is Samuel Z. Stone Chair of Public Health in Latin America and Director of the Collaborative Group for Health Equity in Latin America at Tulane School of Public Health and Tropical Medicine.
+Arachu Castro, Ph.D., M.P.H., is Samuel Z. Stone Endowed Chair of Public Health in Latin America and Director of the Collaborative Group for Health Equity in Latin America at Tulane School of Public Health and Tropical Medicine.
 Her major interests are how social inequalities are embodied as differential risk for pathologies common among the poor and how health policies may alter the course of epidemic disease and other pathologies afflicting populations living in poverty.
 Dr. Castro works at the intersection of medical anthropology and epidemiology.
 She conducts research throughout Latin America and the Caribbean on health equity and social inequalities, women’s health and reproduction, and early childhood development in contexts of poverty.
 Dr. Castro has worked in Mexico, Argentina, Haiti, Cuba, Puerto Rico, Venezuela, Colombia, Peru, the Dominican Republic, Brazil, Nicaragua, Honduras, and Bolivia.
 Prior to joining Tulane in 2013, she was Associate Professor of Global Health and Social Medicine at Harvard Medical School.
 Among other awards, Dr. Castro is the recipient of the 2005 Rudolf Virchow Award and the 2010 Guggenheim Fellowship.
 In 2012 she was named Fellow of the Society for Applied Anthropology and is former President of the Society for Medical Anthropology.
-She is a member of the World Health Organization Strategic and Technical Advisory Group of Experts for Maternal, Newborn, Child, Adolescent Health & Nutrition, of the Executive Committee of the Health Equity Network of the Americas, of the Executive Committee of the Sustainable Health Equity Network, and of the Board of Directors of MEDICC.
-She has worked as a consultant for PAHO, WHO, UNICEF, UNAIDS, UNDP, the World Bank, and the Inter-American Development Bank.
+She is a member of the World Health Organization Strategic and Technical Advisory Group of Experts for Maternal, Newborn, Child, Adolescent Health & Nutrition, of the Executive Committee of the Health Equity Network of the Americas, of the Executive Committee of the Sustainable Health Equity Network, of IPPF's International Medical Advisory Panel, and of the Board of Directors of MEDICC.
+She has worked as a consultant for the Pan American Health Organization, the World Health Organization, UNICEF, UNAIDS, UNDP, the World Bank, and the Inter-American Development Bank.
+She has testified in the United States Congress Foreign Relations Subcommittee on the Western Hemisphere and the United States Senate Foreign Relations Subcommittee on Western Hemisphere on COVID-19 vaccine access in Latin America and the Caribbean.
 Her research has been funded by the National Institutes of Health, the Ford Foundation, Atlantic Philanthropies, the Maternal Health Task Force, UNICEF, the Pan American Health Organization, UNAIDS, the Bernard van Leer Foundation, Tulane University, and Harvard University, among others.
 She has a Ph.D. in social anthropology and ethnology from the École des Hautes Études en Sciences Sociales in Paris (1996), a Ph.D. in social sciences and health from the University of Barcelona (1997), and an MPH from Harvard School of Public Health in Boston (1998).

 Please view Dr. Castro's publications at NCBI Profile page and Google Scholar.